 Olivo will play Anita in the new Broadway production of West Side Story in early 2009.
 It will play a tryout in Washington, DC.
 She exited In the Heights on Oct.
 26 and the role of sexy Vanessa was played by understudies until Harriell's first show.

+In the Heights, at the Richard Rodgers Theatre, "is about a vibrant and tight-knit community at the top of the island of Manhattan.
+The music pulses with the hopes and dreams of three generations as they struggle to forge an identity in a neighborhood on the brink of transition."
 The musical won four 2008 Tony Awards including Best Musical.
 Lin-Manuel Miranda won the 2008 Tony for Best Music and Lyrics, Andy Blankenbuehler won the 2008 Tony for Best Choreography, and Alex Lacamoire and Bill Sherman won the 2008 Tony Award for Best Orchestrations.
 The book is by Pulitzer Prize finalist and Tony Award nominee Quiara Alegría Hudes, and conceived by Lin-Manuel Miranda.

 Tony Award nominee Thomas Kail directs; Alex Lacamoire is music director.